dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 #### Solution

-I must admit that without some help on Discord, I probably wouldn’t be able to solve this one (thanks `anton_` for helping me without spoiling it!).
-I watched all the videos several times, finding no hidden “message”…
+I must admit that without some help on Discord, I probably wouldn't be able to solve this one (thanks `anton_` for helping me without spoiling it!).
+I watched all the videos several times, finding no hidden "message"…

 As it turned out, I should have listened more than watched… and with a good headset.
-My age also didn’t help as my hearing is pretty bad :(
+My age also didn't help as my hearing is pretty bad :(

-So, the message is Morse code, “hidden” right before the first person’s introduction of each episode.
+So, the message is Morse code, "hidden" right before the first person's introduction of each episode.

-When I finally heard it, I downloaded each episode’s audio tract, and with FFmpeg, I isolated ~6 seconds of each chunk, also filtering out everything but the frequency range used to transmit the code.
+When I finally heard it, I downloaded each episode's audio tract, and with FFmpeg, I isolated ~6 seconds of each chunk, also filtering out everything but the frequency range used to transmit the code.

 I could find the approximate frequency, after few iterations, thanks to this website: [https://morsecode.world/international/decoder/audio-decoder-adaptive.html](https://morsecode.world/international/decoder/audio-decoder-adaptive.html)